javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

     ```

-- Functions may have local variables -- those declared inside its body.
+- Functions may have local variables: those declared inside its body.
 Such variables are only visible inside the function.
 - Parameters can have default values: `function sum(a=1, b=2) {...}`.
 - Functions always return something.
 If there's no `return` statement, then the result is `undefined`.